Biography

 Around this time, Gibson also began making glitchy minimal techno under the name [a]pendics.shuffle.
 Several EPs appeared under this name in 2004, and the full-length Helicopter Hearts was issued by Orac Records in 2005.
 The project became his main outlet, with dozens of 12″s following on labels including Mo’s Ferry, Trapez, and his own Kompakt-distributed label, Adjunct Audio.
 He also released material under his own name as well as Dubloner (a more dub-influenced alias, which collaborated with Meat Beat Manifesto‘s Jack Dangers), Premature Wig, and Reverse Commuter.
 He has also collaborated with a number of artists such as Damian Lazarus, Mr. C (of The Shamen), and Douglas McCarthy (of Nitzer Ebb).

 Late 2021 Gibson started a new label called Meadows Heavy Recorders which is also the name of his Idyllwild studio.
-He released his next 2 solo ambient albums Groundskeeping (2022) and Ssih Mountain (2022) on Meadows Heavy Recorders as well as albums and singles from ambient duo Less Bells, folk country artist Francesca Brown, and Toler Gibson.
-Gibson’s remix album titled Further Translations is set for release late 2023.
+He released his next 3 ambient albums Groundskeeping (2022), Ssih Mountain (2022), and the remix album Further Translations (2023) on Meadows Heavy Recorders as well as albums from ambient duo Less Bells and artists he produces such as folk country songstress Francesca Brown and the psychedelic Giallo inspired band Head Shoppe.
+Gibson released Murals For Immersion, a collaboration with Saxophonist Paul Carman (Frank Zappa, Dick Dale), on Important Records / Cassauna in May 2024.

 Gibson also composes music for TV & film.
 His emotive and multidimensional sound palette has led to his music being composed for or placed in a multitude of television shows, commercials, and film.